ApfelPresse/Terraform-Hetzner-Signal-TLS-Proxy/README.md

 ## Quickstart

 1. To get started you first need an API token.
 Sign in into the [Hetzner Cloud Console](https://accounts.hetzner.com/login) choose a Project, go to Security → API Tokens, and generate a new token.
-2. Create a file with **terraform.tfvars** in the folders bootstrap and cert with the API Token from step 1.
+2. Create a file with **terraform.tfvars** in the folders bootstrap and cert with the API Token from step 1 and your domain.

        hcloud_token = "aaaaaaahfhajsdjsjhasdhkjasdhkasd"
+       domain = "your.domain.com"

 3. In the folder bootstrap run following commands